 Does your firewall allow access through port 1521?
 If not,you will need to configure port 11521 to accept connections from the Libraries Australia Cataloguing Server instead – ask your IT staff to assist you with this.

-Where the steps above identify causes of slow response times outside the control of the National Library, the Help Desk can arrange for the appropriate National Library staff to provide advice on resolving any problems.
+Where the steps above identify causes of slow response times outside the control of the National Library, please contact the Libraries Australia helpdesk.